6 Best Cleaning Products Without Bleach

 The idea of cleaning and disinfecting without bleach may initially seem daunting or even impossible.

-However, now that you know the best non-toxic bleach alternatives, you’re ready to start cleaning greener while creating a healthier home.
+However, now that you know the best and safest bleach alternatives, you’re ready to start cleaning greener while creating a healthier home.

-Isn’t it wonderful to know non-toxic cleaning and disinfecting can be safe, economical, and effective?
+Isn’t it wonderful to know human-safe cleaning and disinfecting can be safe, economical, and effective?
 That alone is a game-changer.

 For more tips on bleach-free cleaning for every room in your home, check out the links in this article, our Podcast, and our online course, Toss The Toxins.